Redskins retire Mitchell’s jersey, rename stadium level

 The team, which is under pressure to change its name during the ongoing national reckoning over racism, said Saturday that Mitchell’s No. 49 will become only the second jersey in the franchise’s 88-year history to be retired.
 The other is the No. 33 of Hall of Famer Sammy Baugh.

 Mitchell, Washington’s first African American player, died in April.
+The Redskins were the last NFL team to integrate the roster.

 Significantly, dropping Marshall’s name from the lower bowl of the stadium follows by one day the removal of his statue at RFK Stadium, the team’s former home.
 Marshall moved the team from Boston to Washington and resisted integrating the roster with Black players until “forced to do so” in 1962.